aiven/aiven-docs/docs/products/clickhouse/howto/query-databases.md

 found only if your `SELECT` query is directed to the node which executed a `WRITE` on this row.

-To run a successful query on a non-replicated table across all the nodes, use `clusterAllReplicas` and send a request as follows:
+To query a non-replicated table across all the service nodes, use `clusterAllReplicas` as follows:

 ```sql
 SELECT *